scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 Legend:

-- `Private invokation = Yes` means the request never exits SGX and thus an attacker cannot know it even occured.
+- `Private invocation = Yes` means the request never exits SGX and thus an attacker cannot know it even occurred.
-- `Private invokation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.
+- `Private invocation = No` & `Private data = Yes` means an attacker can know that the contract used this API but cannot know the input parameters or return values.

 ## Outputs

-Outputs that are encrypted are only known to the tx sender and to the contract.
+Outputs that are encrypted are only known to the transaction sender and to the contract.

 `contract_address` is the "return value" of `init`, and is public.